oclipa/csharp-cheat-sheet/README.md

 ```

 Reasons for using unsafe code in C#:
-  * It increase the performance of the Program.
+  * Increase the performance of the program.
-  * We use fixed buffers inside an unsafe context.
+  * When using fixed buffers inside an unsafe context.
 With a fixed buffer, you can write and read raw memory without any of the managed overhead.
-  * It provides a way to interface with memory.
+  * It provides a way to interface directly with memory.

 Reasons to avoid unsafe code in C#:
-  * It increase the responsibility of the programmer to check for security issues and extra developer care is paramount to averting potential errors or security risks.
+  * It increase the responsibility of the programmer to check for security issues; care must be taken to avoid potential errors or security risks.
   * It bypasses security.
 Because the CLR maintains type safety and security, C# does not support pointer arithmetic in managed code, unlike C/C++.
-The unsafe keyword allows pointer usage in unmanaged code.
-However, safety is not guaranteed because strict object access rules are not followed.
+The `unsafe` keyword allows pointer usage, but safety is not guaranteed because strict object access rules are not followed.
-  * It also avoids type checking, that can generate errors sometimes.
+  * It avoids type checking, which can lead to unstable code.

 </div>
 </div>